junaidurfjd/transformer/README.md

 Basic Chatbot
 A conversational AI chatbot project exploring natural language models for engaging, context-aware conversations.
+The project includes multiple components:
+- A basic chatbot using Microsoft's DialoGPT-small
+- An enhanced conversational chatbot using Facebook's BlenderBot-400M
+- An experiment with two BlenderBot agents conversing with each other

-The project includes two components: a basic chatbot using Microsoft's DialoGPT-small and an enhanced conversational chatbot using Facebook's BlenderBot-400M, optimized through extensive experimentation for portfolio-ready performance.
+All components are optimized through extensive experimentation for portfolio-ready performance.
 Features

 Context-aware conversations with chat history management